71emj/compare/README.md

 Compare is a zero-dependency library that evaluates complex case matching.
 Compare have features supporting evaluations made by passing expression in the form of string, array, and function as "case(s)" as well as end-of-evaluation callback and optional callback in individual cases.

-<strong>patch note 1.3.0+</strong>
+<strong>patch note 1.3.0 - 1.3.6</strong>
 * Debug now display all evaluated cases, see [debug](#debug).
 * Support Boolean as expression, see [Mixing Type](#mixing-expression-type).
-* 1.3.5 Interface is redesigned to closure instead of class inheritance.
+* Interface now a closure instead of child class to SwitchCase.
+* Bug fix on Compare not throwing error when using simple expression with multiple targets.
+* Bug fix on uncaught error caused by passing non-object variable wrapped in an array.

 <strong>friendly note: </strong>this is still an early version of the library, it is highly recommended not to use it in a production environment.
 If you like the idea behind this library, please help making it better.